Sloppy Joes. You love 'em. Kids love 'em. They are very easy to make.

 What You Need

 For this recipe, you need knives, a cutting board, a good skillet, a wooden spoon or spatula, measuring spoons, a garlic mincer and a vegetable peeler.
-If you are taking sloppy joes to a potluck or carry-in, a slow cooker is also helpful.
+If you are taking sloppy joes (also known as BBQ sandwiches in the North) to a potluck or carry-in, a slow cooker is also helpful.
 But what you really want is fun stuff for an outdoor picnic.
 Am I right?